 The Transport infrastructure skills strategy builds upon the work of major projects like Crossrail, which has used responsible contract arrangements to create hundreds of apprenticeships since construction began in 2009.

 Apprenticeship opportunities in rail

-Both Network Rail and TfL are currently recruiting for their 2016 apprenticeship schemes, with a wide range of roles and locations available.
+Both Network Rail and TfL offer apprenticeship schemes, with a wide range of roles and locations available.